nickgarza/DE-analysis/Z99_DEGanalysis_loop_git.md

 Intialize: set working directory and load required packages
 ===========================================================

+Notable packages: DESeq2.
+We use human annotated genes and DESeq2 functions to prepare for data generation

 ``` r
 # set working directory to outputs
 base.dir = "~/Documents/UVA/Z99"